PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: S3. Computational Cost

 \subsection{S3.1 Generation cost}

-All pseudo-anomaly and pseudo-normal videos in our experiments are generated with Wan2.2 on a workstation running Ubuntu~24.04.3~LTS equipped with a single NVIDIA RTX~6000~Ada~100\,GB GPU.
+All pseudo-anomaly and pseudo-normal videos in our experiments are generated with Wan2.2 on a workstation running Ubuntu~24.04.3~LTS equipped with two NVIDIA RTX~6000~Ada~96\,GB GPUs.
 During synthesis, Wan2.2 utilizes approximately 95{,}776\,MiB of GPU memory, and generating a single pseudo-abnormal clip takes about 9~minutes~35~seconds.
 Producing all synthesized clips for ShanghaiTech (140 pseudo-abnormal and 50 pseudo-normal clips) requires roughly 30~hours of wall-clock time, while the full set for UCF-Crime (260 pseudo-abnormal and 80 pseudo-normal clips) takes about 55~hours.
+For XD-Violence, we synthesize 60 pseudo-abnormal clips (10 per each of 6 classes) and 50 pseudo-normal clips, totaling 110 clips; under the same setup, this requires roughly 18~hours of wall-clock time.
 Considering the scarcity and privacy constraints of real abnormal footage, this generation cost remains modest; PA-VAD enables efficient large-scale pseudo-anomaly creation, offering a practical and scalable alternative to collecting real anomalies.